Frank Moses (Bruce Willis

 Cooper, meanwhile, goes to the records room of the CIA where the records keeper, Henry (Ernest Borgnine

-), that he's not there to kill him despite Marvin's belief otherwise.
+), that he's not there to kill him despite Marvin's paranoia.
 Satisfied, Marvin takes them into his home...a beat up car out back with a secret stairwell descending from inside the hood of the car; he explains that the house is a decoy.
 When questioned by Sarah about Marvin's paranoid behaviors, Frank tells her that Marvin suspected correctly that he was part of a mind control program when serving the CIA.
 He was given daily doses of LSD for eleven years.
 Frank briefs Marvin on his assassination attempt and their findings, showing him the list of names.
 Marvin recognizes most of the names as people who were involved in a mission in 1981 in Guatemala, a mission that Marvin and Frank were also a part of.
-Marvin recalls the clean up they had to do in a village there after most of the inhabitants were massacred and theorizes that all the people involved are now being silenced.
+Marvin recalls the clean-up they had to do in a village there after most of the inhabitants were massacred and theorizes that all the people involved are now being silenced.

 However, one person on the list remains alive.
 Gabriel Singer (James Remar